 If you’re on a low- or no-sugar diet, it can be tough to find suitable supplements.
 Thankfully, many products these days are making the switch to alternative sweeteners, and this is one of them.

-It’s sweetened with sucralose, which means there are zero calories and no sugar at all per sachet.
+It’s sweetened with sucralose, which means there are zero calories and no sugar at all per packet.
 The downside is that sucralose can cause an upset stomach if too much is taken, so you’ll need to do some experimenting to find your sweet spot.

 With 20 tablets per tube, you’re getting good value for money.